 10.0 - ((float(5 * error + warning + refactor + convention) / statement) * 10)

 However, this option can be changed in the Pylint rc file.
-If having negative values really bugs you, you can set the formula to be the minimum of 0 and the above expression.
+If having negative values really bugs you, you can set the formula to be the maximum of 0 and the above expression.

 Pychecker and Pylint use different approaches. pychecker imports the modules and rummages around in the result, hence it sees my mangled sys.path.
 Pylint doesn’t import any of the candidate modules and thus doesn’t include any of import’s side effects (good and bad).
 It traverses an AST representation of the code.